 4. You have a new dialog on your screen.
 Under System Protection tab click the System Restore button.

-5. Click Next, and then choose a restore point in subsequent page.
+5. Click Next, and then choose a restore point on the subsequent page.

 6. Click Next.
 Follow the on-screen instructions.